Starblo/Parallel-and-Distributed-Computing/lab2-skel/REPORT.md

 - `ForkJoinPoolSort.java`

 We implement a parallel merge sort with a `ForkJoinPool` per subrange.
-Each task splits at the midpoint, runs both halves in parallel via `invokeAll`, and merges in the parent thread after the joins; small subproblems (size $\le C$) fall back to the sequential mergesort to avoid overhead.
+Each task splits at the midpoint, runs both halves in parallel via `invokeAll`, and merges in the parent thread after the joins; stop parallel recursion when the depth limit $d=\lfloor\log_2 Thread\rfloor$ is reached.

 ## Task 5: ParallelStreamSort